Joel Stransky: Playing career

-In 1990 he was part of the team that beat Northern Transvaal to win the Currie Cup for the first time.
+Stransky was part of the team that beat Northern Transvaal to win the Currie Cup for the first time in 1990.
 He then moved to Italy where he played for L'Aquila during the 1991–92 season, and for San Donà in 1992–93.
 Between 1993 and 1996, he won 22 caps for South Africa.

-In 1995 he was part of the first South Africa team to play in a Rugby World Cup – the country had been banned from the previous World Cups because of the Apartheid regime.
+He was part of the first South Africa team to play in a Rugby World Cup in 1995, the country had been banned from the previous World Cups because of the apartheid system.
 He played an integral part in the tournament and scored all 15 points for his team in the final against New Zealand, including a winning drop goal in the second period of extra time.
 This was the first Rugby World Cup final that went into extra time.

-In 1997, he moved to Leicester Tigers, where he played for two seasons, winning the 1996–97 Pilkington Cup and the 1998–99 Allied Dunbar Premiership, and then became backs coach.

-In the buildup to the 1999 Rugby World Cup, it was suggested that Stransky could play for England, but he discovered that he was not qualified to do so.
-On 20 June 1999, Stransky played for the Czech Republic in an exhibition game against Penguin International RFC, scoring 17 points.
+He moved to Leicester Tigers in 1997, where he played for two seasons, winning the 1996–97 Pilkington Cup and the 1998–99 Allied Dunbar Premiership, and then became backs coach.
+It was suggested that Stransky could play for England in the buildup to the 1999 Rugby World Cup, but he discovered that he was not qualified to do so.
+He played for the Czech Republic in a 1999 exhibition game against Penguin International RFC, scoring 17 points.

-In 2002, he was engaged by Bristol Rugby as a coach, but the offer was subsequently withdrawn.
-Stransky took legal action and was compensated.
+He was engaged by Bristol Rugby as a coach in 2002, but the offer was subsequently withdrawn.
+He took legal action and was compensated.